What is Influenza?

 Annually, the flu vaccination program runs from early October through March of the following year, coinciding with the usual flu season.
 This flu season, we require that you book an appointment for your flu shot.
 If you experience any symptoms of COVID-19, please give our pharmacy a call to cancel or reschedule your appointment and follow all COVID-19 guidelines established by the municipal, provincial and federal governments.

-The 2020-2021 Influenza Vaccination Program begins October 19, 2020 and is available at Stafford Pharmacy by appointment only.
+The 2023-2024 Influenza Vaccination Program begins October 16, 2023 and is available at Stafford Pharmacy by appointment.
+Because of the concurrent Covid-19 vaccinations, there will be limited availability for walk-in patients.

 The program details are as follows: